Yoga Instructor

 Do you incorporate music into your classes?

-Asked by PennyLane about 12 years ago
+Asked by PennyLane over 12 years ago

 It depends on the type of class that I am teaching, the mood I sense from the group of people, etc. When I teach in Vinyasa Yoga class, I usually like to play music.
 That type of yoga is a meditation that is often done with eyes closed or blurred gaze known as drishti (drishti is a point of focus where the gaze rests during asana and meditation practice).
 When I am teaching a Bikram Yoga hot class, I don't play music.
 Some studios do offer Bikram classes with music, but those require you to have an advanced practice because the teacher practices with you.
 Bikram is a 90-minute open-eyed meditation, done facing the mirror.
 I find the music to be incredibly distracting to a beginning student because the instruction is so specific.